aws-samples/serverless-patterns/cdk-kinesis-lambda-java/README.md

 ## How it works

-This Kinesis-Lambda integration pattern example makes use of the [AWS Solution construct](https://docs.aws.amazon.com/solutions/latest/constructs/aws-kinesisstreams-lambda.html) to create the infrastructure.
+This Kinesis-Lambda integration pattern makes use of the aws-kinesisstreams-lambda [Solution construct](https://docs.aws.amazon.com/solutions/latest/constructs/aws-kinesisstreams-lambda.html) to create the infrastructure.

+Lambda get triggered based on the events from Kinesis DataStreams.
+For any error in invocation of Lambda, event is persisted in the dead letter SQS queue.

 ## Testing

-Provide steps to trigger the integration and show what should be observed if successful.
+Update the producer.sh file with Kinesis stream name which got created.
+Update the number of messages to get published in to the stream by updating the number in loop as shown in the below statement

+while [ $a -lt 24 ]

+From the command line

+    ```bash
+    cd ../software
+    cd KinesisCliProducers
+    sh producers.sh
+    ```
+This will publish the messages in the Kinesis and lambda gets triggered based on that.

 ## Cleanup

 1. Delete the stack
     ```bash
-    aws cloudformation delete-stack --stack-name STACK_NAME
-    ```
-1. Confirm the stack has been deleted
-    ```bash
-    aws cloudformation list-stacks --query "StackSummaries[?contains(StackName,'STACK_NAME')].StackStatus"
+    cdk destroy
     ```
 ----
 Copyright 2023 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.